 Starting and running a small business can be very challenging, yet very exciting.
 Most business owners start a company to do something they love.
 That passion can be a great motivator, but it can also be a detractor.
-Proper tax preparation, recordkeeping and money handling is a must.
+Proper tax preparation, recordkeeping of your small business tax deductions and money handling is a must.

-LLC taxes can be misleading.
 If you are a sole proprietor or a single-member LLC, your small business transactions will be reported on Schedule C of your personal tax return.
-Our fee for this preparation is typically $225 to $275 depending on how organized you are and if you use our simple, customized online submit forms.
+As you might know, a single-member LLC is considered a disregarded entity, therefore it is reported on your Schedule C. Our fee for this preparation is typically $275 to $350 depending on how organized you are and if you use our simple, customized online submit forms.

 Home office and mileage deduction, calculating maximum SEP IRA or retirement contributions, and deducting Accountable Plan reimbursements (such as self-employed health insurance) will slightly increase your preparation fee (don’t worry- we are not out to gouge our clients).